portnov/chart-cli/README.md

-  -b,--background COLOR    specify background color name (see SVG 1.1 spec) -f,--foreground COLOR    specify foreround color name (see SVG 1.1 spec) -L,--legend ON|OFF       enable or disable the legend (default: True) -h,--help                Show this help text
+  -b,--background COLOR    specify background color name (see SVG 1.1 spec) -f,--foreground COLOR    specify foreround color name (see SVG 1.1 spec) -L,--legend ON|OFF       enable or disable the legend (default: True) INPUT.txt                Input data file.
+If not provided, standard input will
+                           be used.
+  -h,--help                Show this help text

 Available commands: